-The information in the message (\rightarrow "Fig. 89") absolutely must be adhered to.
+The information in the message ( $\rightarrow$ "Fig. 91") absolutely must be adhered to.

 - 6. The bathlayout is displayed after pressing the Yes button.
-The position of the rack in the instrument is marked orange (→ "Fig. 90-1"). - 7.
+The position of the rack in the instrument is marked orange ( $\rightarrow$ "Fig. 92-1"). - 7.
 Open the instrument hood and remove the rack from the highlighted station.

-If the marked station is an oven station, the left transport arm (\rightarrow "Fig. 3-1") may have to be shifted to the center of the instrument.
-Then, pull the oven cover forward and remove the rack.
+If the marked station is an oven station, the left transport arm ( $\rightarrow$ "Fig. 3-1") may have to be shifted to the center of the instrument.